pyhung99/contiv2/websrc/source/install/user_guides/getting_started/network_topologies/networking101.md

 # Containers Networking Tutorial

-This tutorial is a step-by-step set of container networking examples.
+This tutorial is a set of step-by-step container networking examples.
-It introduces many of the key concepts in containerized applications and virtual networking, and demonstrates how they fit together.
+It introduces many of the key concepts in how to network containerized applications.

 ## Chapter 0: Software Setup
 This tutorial requires a virtual machine (VM) software environment and the